spencerkingman/personal-page/_posts/2021-05-14-above-and-beyond.md

 It has incredible emotional range, even just within country music.
 Some of those great songs, like "Don't Come Home A-Drinkin (With Lovin' On Your Mind)" by Loretta Lynn or "Above and Beyond" by Buck Owens, show off it's lively and nimble side.
 On boozy down-tempo songs, like "There Stands the Glass" by Webb Pierce, players can work the pedals to make the instrument "cry".
 The pedal steel guitar is so flexible that, without a good bit of discipline and restraint, the sound can become rubbery, floppy, hard to take.

+One could argue that when an instrument is so good at inducing a mood or a feeling in people, almost universally, that the instrument is more likely to be siloed / pigeonholed.
+Think hawaiian...